-Are you an aspiring playwright, director, dramaturg, or theater artist of any discipline?
+Are you an aspiring playwright, director, dramaturg, theater arts administrator, or theater artist of any discipline?
 Get hands-on experience in the process of new play development and theatre arts management through the Playwrights’ Center’s internship program.

-Our program is offered to recent graduates, advanced undergraduates, and graduate-level students of playwriting, dramaturgy, directing, stage management, and other theater programs.
+Our program is offered to emerging theater artists with an interest in playwriting, dramaturgy, directing, stage management, arts administration, and other theater disciplines.
 Internships at the Playwrights’ Center offer the opportunity to work at the heart of a thriving arts organization while learning multiple aspects of the day-to-day of a non-profit.
 Because our interns work with playwrights, directors, and actors on a local and national level, some theater experience is preferred.
-The internships include a modest stiped.
+The internships include a modest stipend.

-As a Playwrights’ Center intern, you will have the opportunity to work with AEA performers in a workshop setting, run rehearsals, help create weekly AEA reports, and serve as the primary liaison between the Center and workshop artists.
-As one of the Center’s primary stage managers, you will deepen your résumé with several new play workshops, and network with nationally renowned playwrights, directors, and dramaturgs, as well as a wide variety of the Twin Cities’ top actors.
-You will also work side by side with the Center’s staff in our administrative offices.
-Some of these administrative duties include (but are not limited to) assisting staff with contracts, researching playwright opportunities, curating posting website content, assisting with public events, and other special projects as assigned.
+Interns will have the opportunity to work with AEA performers and other professional theater artists in a workshop setting, manage rehearsals, create daily rehearsal reports, and serve as the primary liaison between the Center staff and workshop artists.
+As one of the Center’s primary stage managers, they will deepen their résumé with several new play development workshops, and network with nationally renowned playwrights, directors, and dramaturgs, as well as a wide variety of the Twin Cities’ top actors.

 What past interns say about the program

 "The Playwrights' Center has perfected the art of fostering new artists, new plays, and new relationships.
 In this position, I have been given the unique opportunity to observe the creation of new plays in their earliest stages and to create new professional relationships throughout the process.".